 Nottingham Jewellery School, Unit 28, Block D, Hartley Business Centre, Ellesmere Crescent, Sherwood, Nottingham NG5 1DX

 Nottingham Jewellery School was established in 2014 and moved to it’s current home in 2019.
-Our independent school is run by a team of specialist jewellery tutors offering recreational and vocational classes.
+Our independent school is run by a team of specialist jewellery tutors, led by Alys Power, offering recreational and vocational classes.
 We work with students at all levels from complete beginners to professional makers.
 We have a fully stocked and professionally equipped jewellery studio, 5 minutes outside Nottingham city centre.
 Classes are half days, full days and termly courses and are held throughout the week – daytime and evening.

 NOTTINGHAM JEWELLERY SCHOOL – STUDIO